National Invitation Tournament: Prestige

 From its onset and at least into the mid-1950s, the NIT was regarded as the most prestigious showcase for college basketball.

-All-American at Princeton and later NBA champion with the New York Knicks and United States Senator Bill Bradley stated:
+John McPhee, the writer for The New Yorker, described the tournament:

 Several teams played in both the NIT and NCAA tournaments in the same year, beginning with Colorado and Duquesne in 1940.
 Colorado won the NIT in 1940 but subsequently finished fourth in the NCAA West Region.
 In 1944, Utah lost its first game in the NIT but then proceeded to win not only the NCAA tournament, but also the subsequent Red Cross War Charities benefit game in which they defeated NIT champion St. John's at Madison Square Garden.
 In 1949, some Kentucky players were bribed by gamblers to lose their first round game in the NIT.
 This same Kentucky team went on to win the NCAA.
 In 1950, City College of New York won both the NIT and the NCAA tournaments in the same season, coincidentally defeating Bradley University in the championship game of both tournaments, and remains the only school to accomplish that feat because of an NCAA committee change in the early 1950s prohibiting a team from competing in both tournaments.

 The champions of both the NCAA and NIT tournaments played each other for three seasons during World War II.
 From 1943 to 1945, the American Red Cross sponsored a postseason charity game between each year's tournament champions to raise money for the war effort.
 The series was described by Ray Meyer as not just benefit games, but as "really the games for the national championship".
 The NCAA champion prevailed in all three games.